hede5562/gtimeutils/README.md

 Installation
 ------------

-You'll need the GTK 3.x libraries and headers installed and ready to go.
+You'll need the GTK 3.x, libnotify and libcanberra libraries and headers installed and ready to go.
 To build, simply run these commands:

 	$ make